xriss/djon/readme.md

 	-Infinity	-9e999
 	Nan			null

-9e999 should automagically become Infinity when parsed as it is too large to fit into a 64bit float.
+9e999 should automagically become Infinity when parsed since it is too large to fit into a 64bit float.
 NaN and -NaN and all the other strange NaNs become null, which is also not a number.